 For example, C got to play with an older kid (8yo) on our most recent holidays.
 After trying to play eye-spy with such zingers as “Studio Apartment” from C, the very nice 8 yo begged to play something else, like tag (disaster for C), so we all compromised and played hide and seek.
 And that was a successful ‘play-date’.
 Sigh.

 Back to the OT.
 As with any professional, they like diagnoses.
 And we run up, once again, against the gifted vs. autistic/asperger conundrum.
-One of the best resources I have found to give to professionals is this from the Gifted Homeschoolers Forum.
+One of the best resources I have found to give to professionals is this from the Gifted Homeschoolers Forum (no longer available alas).
 And this article from SENG is also worth a read.
 Though Table 1 in this from Hoagies, showing how close Highly Gifted and Aspersers can look, even for a trained professional is good as well.
 Expecting this, I printed out both C’s Psychologist’s report and the GHF article and gave then to the OT on our first meeting.

 Yet we are still confounded with questions like ‘Does he tell stories, have imaginative play?’ (said to me, not to my son who is right next to the OT – guaranteed to get him offside.)
 Then to C – ‘Would you tell me a story?’